 There’s a fraction too much friction.

-Anything that distracts, impedes or interrupts us is a point of friction: whether it’s an annoying popup when reading product reviews online, or unexpectedly long queues at the supermarket checkout.
-Pulling someone out of their happy place creates a risk that their entire experience will be derailed: they quit the site, or abandon their trolley and head to the dairy for essentials instead.
+Anything that distracts, impedes or interrupts someone is a point of friction: whether it’s an annoying popup when reading product reviews online, or unexpectedly long queues at the supermarket checkout.
+Pulling someone out of their happy place creates a risk that their entire experience will be derailed: they quit the site or abandon their trolley and head to the corner store for essentials instead.
 In psychological terms, friction increases cognitive stress, making decisions slower and more difficult.

 Frustrating retail experiences are in no way limited to in-store shopping, but there’s arguably more invested in a visit to a store than browsing online.
 If customers have made the effort to get to the store, you want to make sure they leave happy; you really don’t want them deciding stores are just not worth the hassle.